Canada at the Summer Olympics: Athletics

-Canada is not traditionally strong in athletics, but the nation has won medals in 15 of 23 games in which it has competed.
+Canada is not traditionally strong in athletics, but the nation has won medals in 19 of 27 games in which it has competed.
 Some memorable performances are the double gold by Percy Williams in the 100m and 200m in the 1928 Amsterdam games, and the gold medals won in Atlanta (1996) by Donovan Bailey in the 100m (in world record time) and by the men's 4 × 100 m relay team.

+In 1912, Frank Lukeman originally finished fourth in the men's pentathlon.
+However, after learning that first place finisher Jim Thorpe had played semi-professional baseball before the 1912 Games, violating contemporary Olympic amateurism rules, the IOC stripped his gold medal in 1913.
+As a result, Lukeman was awarded the bronze medal.
+In 1982, the IOC was convinced that Thorpe's disqualification had been improper, as no protest against his eligibility had been brought within the required 30 days, and reinstated his medal, but without demoting the other athletes.
+In 2022, the IOC reinstated Thorpe as the sole gold medalist of the event, with Lukeman remaining bronze medalist.

 Ben Johnson originally won gold in the men's 100m at the 1988 games.
 However, after a positive doping test he was disqualified and his medal stripped.

-In 2008, Dylan Armstrong originally finished in fourth place in the men's shotput.
+In 2008, Dylan Armstrong originally finished in fourth place in the men's shot put.
 However, following the third place finisher being disqualified for doping he was awarded the bronze medal.

 In 2012, Derek Drouin originally won bronze at the men's high jump.
 After gold medalist Ivan Ukhov of Russia was disqualified for doping in 2019, he was upgraded to silver in 2021.

 In 2020, Canada originally won bronze in the men's 4 × 100 m relay event.
-After a positive doping test by the silver medallist Great Britain, the IOC disqualified the team.
+After a positive doping test by a member of the silver medalist Great Britain team, the IOC disqualified them.
 As a result, Canada's result was upgraded to a silver medal.